privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 | `adRenderId = tstr` | [ADRENDERID] |
 | `interestGroupOwner = origin` | TODO |

-## Browser to Bidding and Auction Services {#browser-to-services}
+## Client to Bidding and Auction Services {#client-to-services}

-This section describes how the browser MUST form and serialize request messages in order to communicate with the Bidding and Auction services.
+This section describes how the client MUST form and serialize request messages in order to communicate with the Bidding and Auction services.

-The required inputs from the browser to the steps in {{browser-to-services}}
+The required inputs from the client to the steps in {{client-to-services}}
 are:

 1. A complete request payload, as defined in {{complete-request}}.